Current West ISD Requests for Proposals (RFP)

 West ISD will take steps to assure that lack of English language skills will not be a barrier to admission and participation in all educational and vocational programs.

-For information about your rights or grievance procedures, contact the Title IX Coordinator, David Truitt, Superintendent and Section 504 Coordinator, Carla Sykora, Director of Special Education, 801 N. Reagan St., West, Texas 76691, 254-981-2000.
+For information about your rights or grievance procedures, contact the Title IX Coordinator, Amanda Adams, Assistant Superintendent and Carla Sykora, Director of Special Programs (including Section 504), 406 West Shook Street, West, Texas 76691, 254-981-2000.